akoken/Jirabox/README.md

 Jirabox
 =======
-Jirabox is a JIRA client application for Windows Phone 8.1.
+Jirabox is a JIRA client application for Windows Phone.